beehive-lab/Maxine-Jenkins/README.md

  	* Under "Build Triggers" select "Poll SCM" and in the schedule field define the time when Jenkins will check the repo for changes.
 Checking should be done daily, so a value like `30 03 * * *` will check the repo daily at 03:30.
 If there are new commits until then, the pipeline will start.
  	* Under "Advanced build options": Pipeline->Definition: "Pipeline as scm", SCM: "Git", Repository URL: "https://github.com/beehive-lab/Maxine-VM-internal/", token:(your jenkins token), branch: "*/develop", script path: "bench_Jenkinsfile".
 	* Press "Save"
+ - Run the pipeline once and let it finish

 # Final steps

  - Open a web browser and paste the url `http://127.0.0.1:8000/visualizer/`.
-The application interface is displayed with no data (no Jenkins jobs registered yet).
-Click the button "Register Job" on the upper right corner.
-If the connection to Jenkins is successfull, a list of all the Jenkins Job is displayed.
-Select the new Job to be registered and submit (without checking the purge box).
-Checking again on `http://127.0.0.1:8000/visualizer/` will have the list of registered jobs (the new job).
-Select one to display the benchmark details for the job's builds.
-If there are no builds in the DB, then wait after several days of development on the develop branch (the DB will be updated daily) or insert a new build manually through the CLI.
+You should see the new job "MaxinePipeline".
+Click on it to view the benchmarks of the first build.
+Every day the DB will be updated with benchmarks from new builds, if new commits are made into the develop branch.